 Shaping Loyalty at Min Købmand

 Unlike other supermarket chains, Min Købmand is not characterized by large product ranges or discount pricing.
-Instead is has gained a foothold by reviving shops in small towns threated by population decline.
+Instead it is has gained a foothold by reviving shops in small towns threated by population decline.
 Stores are often opened with the help of money raised by the community and partly run by volunteer residents.
 The goal of the loyalty program was to strengthen this relationship with the local community.

 Key Features